SlushyRH/SRH-Toolkit/README.md

 # SRH Toolkit for Unity
-This is a collection of random utility classes/scripts I have made over the years I have used Unity.
+This is a collection of random utility classes/scripts I have made or seen over the years I have used Unity.

 I don't know how often I will be adding to this, but I will try to add any general purpose scripts I make to this.